-I work in an integrative way; this means that I use a variety of therapeutic approaches to suit you as a unique individual.
+I work in an integrative way; this means that I use a variety of therapeutic approaches to suit you as a unique individual or couple.
 Since 2012, I have experience of counselling people with a variety of mental health issues; such as addiction, trauma, relationship difficulties, depression, anxiety and bereavement.

 From my experience in working with people facing a life-changing diagnosis, I also provide counselling for a local charity called We Hear You; helping people with cancer and other terminal illness and their families.